-Among the 2023 results of Goal 2: 11 new villages were part of participatory mapping accumulating to 39 villages since the start of the programme, 7,372 people were trained on sustainable land use (Good Agricultural Practices, Peatland management, Participatory land use planning), and 583 people were supported to get access to incentives through improved knowledge on business permits (STD-B) and land titles.
+Among the 2024 results of Goal 2: 13 new villages were part of participatory mapping accumulating to 52 villages since the start of the program, 8,444 people were trained on sustainable land use (Good Agricultural Practices, Peatland management, Participatory land use planning), and 785 oil palm smallholders were supported to get access to incentives through improved knowledge on business permits (STD-B) and land titles.

-Since 2021, Danone has worked with the Livelihoods Fund for Family Farming (L3F), Mars Inc, L'Oréal, Musim Mas, SNV and ICRAF to design and launch a Landscape project in North Sumatra/Indonesia that demonstrates that a transparent and biodiverse palm oil supply chain model is doable for independent smallholders.
-By on-site training and technical assistance of local farmers and communities, the project aims to prevent deforestation & conversion, implement Regenerative agriculture practices, for which agri. inputs will be provided, and increase income at the same time.
-Field activity continued in 2023.
+Since 2021, Danone has worked with Livelihoods Fund (L3F), Mars Inc, L'Oréal, Musim Mas, SNV and ICRAF to design a Landscape project in North Sumatra/Indonesia that demonstrates that a transparent and biodiverse palm oil model is doable for independent smallholders.
+The Project aims to develop sustainable, deforestation-free and traceable palm supply chains for Mars and Danone, while contributing to the adoption of regenerative agriculture in palm production, to the conservation of forest areas and the rehabilitation of degraded land, the promotion of landscape planning at the level of local authorities and the empowerment of independent smallholders and local communities, which will help to ensure the sustainability of this ambitious transformation project.